Special Forces of Azerbaijan: Battles and wars

-During the 2020 Nagorno-Karabakh War, personnel of the Special Forces reclaimed the city of Jebrayil and nine surrounding villages from the Armenian Armed Forces.
+During the 2020 Nagorno-Karabakh War, personnel of the Special Forces captured the city of Jebrayil and nine surrounding villages from the Armenian Armed Forces.
 On November 8, Aliyev congratulated the commander of the Special Forces on their "liberation of Shusha".
 Many of the tactical victory in the war were attributed to "saboteur groups" from the Special Forces that provided target coordinates from their positions on the ground as well as entered the city and pushed the Armenian Army out from the city center.
 The war was considered to be first time Azerbaijan has actively used all of its special forces units.

 Typically 30 out of 500 candidates earn the "Maroon beret" certificate.
 Cadets are taught to survive and execute their mission, even if they are hungry and thirsty for days.
 They are taught to eat whatever they find, such as frogs and snakes.
 They receive weapons training covering firearms and explosives.
 Officers operate under the rank of ensign.